ngoviet/camera-card-ha/README.md

 Formerly known as: `Frigate Card`

-A comprehensive camera card for Home Assistant.
+A comprehensive camera card for Home Assistant - Optimized for performance with lazy loading and native JavaScript helpers.

 - Live viewing of multiple cameras.
 - Clips and snapshot browsing via mini-gallery.